 In this part of Proverbs, Solomon gave his son rules for success (Pr 10:1), and he began with financial rules.
 He taught righteousness in business (Pr 10:2), providence in business (Pr 10:3), and diligence in business (Pr 10:4).
 The rule here is prudence in business – to diligently use opportunities to accumulate, for a lazy neglect of opportunities will bring poverty.
 Even ants know to work hard and save in the summer (Pr 6:6-11; 30:25).

-America was a land of much opportunity for a long time.
+America has been a land of opportunity for a long time.
 Wise men have taken advantage of this great blessing, but foolish men have squandered it.
 Many came to her shores with nothing, but through hard work and frugal savings they built comfortable estates.
 Others, born in the nation, thinking they were entitled to advantages or that prosperity was easy, squandered the many opportunities in the nation to their own poverty and shame.

 Every man, especially in blessed nations, has many opportunities in education, business, and investments for advancement.
 He must see the opportunity, be prepared for it, and capitalize on it.
 The Bible says, “Time and chance happeneth to them to all,” but have you exploited the times and chances God has given (Eccl 9:11)?
-Most opportunities occur in earlier stages of life, as young men have greater drive and flexibility than others, and the consequences of their sloth are greater, so the proverb is primarily for young men.
+Most opportunities occur in earlier stages of life, as young men have greater drive and flexibility than others; the consequences of youthful sloth are greater, so the proverb is primarily for young men.

 Young man, are you running through educational doors to gather knowledge, learn valuable skills, or acquire a trade?
 Are you using your present income with minimal expenses to accumulate the seed capital for future investments?
 Are you building relationships with your father’s and other contacts for future references?
 Young man, are you working feverishly in a company known for promoting from within?
 Do you know that playing or sleeping now will cost you much more than playing or sleeping later?

 If you waste opportunity, you tempt God (Luke 4:12).
 He gave you the means to success, but you neglected them.
-If you have a talent – of any kind, do not bury it!
+If you have a talent – of any kind, do not bury it.
 When troubles come, He will not hear, because you wasted His gift (Pr 1:20-32; 20:4; Matt 25:14-30).
 If He opens a door – of any kind – rush through it with holy zeal.
 David said, “By my God have I leaped over a wall” (Ps 18:29).
-Many in the world have few opportunities, so exploit the ones He gives you.
+Many in the world have few opportunities, so exploit the ones God gives you.
 To whom much is given shall much be required.

 Elisha gave Joash, king of Israel, an opportunity to determine the victories Israel would have over Syria, but the weak king only struck the ground three times (II Kgs 13:14-19).
 Elisha grieved he had not taken greater advantage of this divinely granted opportunity to exterminate the Syrians.
 How many opportunities in your life have you squandered by only smiting the ground three times?
 Confess it.
-Ask for another opportunity.
+Ask humbly for another opportunity.

-When the money tree is blooming, pick it clean, and save most of it.
-When any personnel change occurs in your office, locate the vacuum, and fill it.
+When the money tree is blooming, pick it clean, and save much of it.
+When a personnel change occurs in your office, locate the vacuum, and fill it.
 When a rising star could be your mentor or sponsor, grab his coattail with both hands.
 When a successful man offers you a piece of his action, do your due diligence and dive in.
 When rare overtime is available, volunteer for it in advance.
 When you are reading God’s word and feel knowledge and pleasure in your soul, read longer to fully capitalize on that special grace.